fewella/Network-Parser/README.md

 make && ./capture
 ```

-## Who and When
+## Who and When (and actually Why)
-Ajay Fewell - fewella2 at uiuc dot edu
+* Ajay Fewell - fewella2 at uiuc dot edu
-Rishub Podar - podar2 at uiuc dot edu
+* Rishub Podar - podar2 at uiuc dot edu
-Drew Litkowiak - dnl2 at uiuc dot edu
+* Drew Litkowiak - dnl2 at uiuc dot edu
+* Mentored by Aniket Shirke - anikets at illinois dot edu
+Fall 2019, CS296-41